 Milwaukee Bucks Injury Report: Will Giannis Antetokounmpo Play Against Magic Tonight?
 Deets Inside

-Giannis Antetokounmpo takes on the Magic in a thrilling clash.
+Giannis Antetokounmpo is set to take on the Magic in a thrilling clash.
 Get the scoop on his availability, injury reports, and much more!
-Read more.

-On Wednesday night, the Milwaukee Bucks will welcome the Orlando Magic to the Fiserv Forum for an Eastern Conference clash.
+The Orlando Magic welcomes the Milwaukee Bucks to their home court at the Kia Center in this regular-season finale on Sunday afternoon.

-Both teams played the previous night, so it will be fascinating to observe their performance on the second night of back-to-back games.
-Their current records are also tightly matched in the leaderboard, making this game even more thrilling.
+The Bucks have amazingly secured the second seed in the East, whereas, the Magic has desperately held onto the fifth seed due to some recent setbacks.

 Will Giannis Antetokounmpo Play Against Magic Tonight?